LiucijaSvink/calculator/README.md

 ```python
 result = calculator.get_memory
 ```
+The repository Google colab's notebooks can be accessed [here](https://github.com/LiucijaSvink/calculator_notebooks/)

 ## Dockerfile
 The added docker file allows to build a Docker image.
 Dockerfile is a script, composed of various commands (instructions) and arguments listed successively to automatically perform actions on a base image.